adityabharadwaj198/adityabharadwaj198.github.io/_notes/Quickselect.md

 ["Kth largest element"](https://leetcode.com/problems/kth-largest-element-in-an-array)

 Here, we want to find the Kth largest element.
 In a monotonically increasing array, the Kth largest element will always lie at the N - kth index (N being the length).
+So we do exactly that, we look at the N - kth index from the start, while we try to place numbers in their correct position using the Quickselect algorithm.
+When we find an element who was supposed to be at index N - k, we return that number - since we are sure that Quickselect would've positioned the element correctly in the array.
-So we do exactly that, we look at the N - kth index from the start.
-Particularly, we look at using QuickSelect to correctly place an element at the N - kth position such that all the elements before the N - kth position are smaller than the element at arr[n - k], and all the elements after index n - k, are greater than arr[n - k].
+More specifically, we look at using QuickSelect to correctly place an element at the N - kth position such that all the elements before the N - kth position are smaller than the element at arr[n - k], and all the elements after index n - k, are greater than arr[n - k].

 ```
 class Solution {